cwilliamOkafornta/Centrosome_radius_determination_using_gaussian_function/README.md

 ### **Instruction on how to run this script**

-To run this notebook successfully, this notebook must be in the same folder with the python file called **`MTGaussianFitting.py`**
+To run this notebook successfully, this notebook must be in the same folder as the Python file called **`MTGaussianFitting.py`**

-The file input and output folder(s) should be define in the second cell of this notebook.
-Also, the name of the input `.csv` file to be  should be added correctly in the third cell of this notebook.
-It is important to know that all the imported libraries used in this code should be correctly install in a created python environment.
+The file input and output folder(s) should be defined in the second cell of this notebook.
+Also, the name of the input `.csv` file should be added correctly in the third cell of this notebook.
+It is important to know that all the imported libraries used in this code should be correctly installed in a created Python environment.
 The following lines can be used to install the required libraries to run this notebook:

 * **Jupyter lab**
 `conda install -c conda-forge jupyterlab`